ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch22.md

 weights, which are then quantized after training. *Quantization-aware training*, on the other hand, introduces the quantization step during the training process.
-This allows the model to learn to compensate for the effects of quantization, which can help maintain the modelâ€™s accuracy.
+This allows the model to learn to compensate for the effects of quantization, which can help maintain the model's accuracy.

-However, itâ€™s important to note that quantization can occasionally lead to a reduction in model accuracy.
+However, it's important to note that quantization can occasionally lead to a reduction in model accuracy.
 Since this chapter focuses on techniques to speed up model inference *without* sacrificing accuracy, quantization is not as good a fit for this chapter as the previous